GPA Calculator

 How is GPA calculated?

 GPA is calculated by dividing the total grade points earned by the total credit hours attempted.
 Each letter grade corresponds to a point value (A=4.0, B=3.0, C=2.0, D=1.0, F=0.0).
+For example, if you earn an A in a 3-credit course, you get 12 grade points.
+Sum all grade points and divide by total credit hours to get your GPA.

 What is a good GPA?

 A good GPA depends on the context.
 Generally, a GPA of 3.0 or above is considered good, 3.5 or above is very good, and 3.7 or above is excellent for most colleges and universities.
+Graduate programs often require 3.5 or higher, while some competitive programs may require 3.8 or above.
+High school GPAs are typically evaluated differently than college GPAs.

 Can I calculate weighted GPA?

 Yes, weighted GPA accounts for the difficulty of courses (AP, honors, etc.).
 These courses typically receive an extra point (A=5.0, B=4.0, etc.) in weighted GPA calculations.
+This system rewards students for taking more challenging courses.
+Weighted GPA can exceed 4.0, making it useful for college admissions where course rigor matters.